 How to get going again if your battery has let you down

 As car owners and regular road users, many of us worry about a breakdown that will leave us stranded.
-Similarly, finding out that your car battery is flat and you can't get home can cause great anxiety; that awful feeling you get when you turn the key and nothing happens or the unsettling, dull click beneath from the starter under the hood need not signal the end of your journey.
+Similarly, finding out that your car battery is flat and you can't get home can cause great anxiety; that awful feeling you get when you turn the key and nothing happens with only the dull glow of the battery charge warning light on your dashboard... the unsettling, dull click beneath from the starter under the hood need not signal the end of your journey.
 There are still a few ways to reinvigorate the battery and get back on your way, so knowing how to jump start your car is a vital life skill.

 However, this is not something you can do alone since you need to have access to another car's battery.
 You could call your roadside assistance provider, but failing that, your best bet would be a friend or a generous stranger pulling over to help you out.
 Here, your options include push starting (if you drive a manual) or jump starting.
 With regard to the latter, you will need to ensure you have the correct equipment on hand.

 Jump starting a car is essentially just directing power from an external source to the internal battery.
 This is most often necessary after a prolonged stint of inactivity or in particularly cold weather conditions.
 The most common solution to this is using jump leads to connect your car's battery to another.
 Alternately, you could also get power from a portable car battery pack, which negates the need to rely on another person.
 Though this may seem like a quick hack, it will cost you around $400.

 In either case, you will be jump starting the car with leads.
 This device comprises a pair of cables wrapped in thick rubber and tipped with crocodile clips.
 This allows them to transmit electricity without the risk of shocking the user.
 It is highly advised that you keep a set in the trunk, as you cannot rely on friends or helpful strangers to have their own.